Mai-Sigurd/disaster-routing-simulator/README.md

 python src/main.py
 ```
 This will open a browser showcasing the dashboard.
-Nb.
-SimWrapper does not work with the Safari browser.
+N.B.: SimWrapper does not work with the Safari browser.
 Paste the link into another browser.

 ## Developer Guide